ENCCS/sycl-workshop/content/buffers-accessors.rst

 you can notice that :term:`CTAD` and default template parameters help out here and avoid us the tedious task of specifying all template parameters.
 The accessor ``aA`` is in ``read_write`` mode, with target ``global_memory``.

-This is crucial information for the runtime: these are the data dependencies providing edges between the nodes in the task graph.
-The SYCL standard provides access *tags* to specify access mode and target upon construction.
+The SYCL standard provides convenient *access tags* to specify both access *mode* and *target* upon construction.

 .. table:: Available access tags

    .. csv-table::
       :widths: auto
-      :header: "Tag value" ; "Access mode" ; "Access target"
+      :header: "Tag value" , "Access mode" , "Access target"
       :delim: ;

       ``read_write`` ; ``read_write`` ; default
       ``read_only``  ; ``read``       ; default
       ``write_only`` ; ``write``      ; default

 This avoids having to give the template arguments explicitly and saves quite a bit of typing!

 .. code:: c++